 The School of Communication at Hong Kong Baptist University was originally founded in 1968.
-It provides the only comprehensive range of programmes in communication available in Hong Kong at undergraduate and postgraduate level.
+It provides a comprehensive range of programmes in communication available in Hong Kong at the undergraduate and postgraduate level.

-Within the new four-year undergraduate curriculum for the Bachelor of Social Science in Communication, the School offers four choices of major to follow the General Education and core communications courses.
-These majors are:
+Within the four-year undergraduate curriculum for the Bachelor of Communication (Honours) Programmme, the School offers three choices of major to follow the General Education and core communications courses.
+These majors include:

-The School maintains close connections with Hong Kong's media and creative industries, and given its long history and influence, it is not surprising that many of the most senior positions in these industries are occupied by its alumni.
-These relationships confer the vital asset of reputation as well as providing a resource of expertise to current students and offering networking opportunities for alumni.
+The School maintains close connections with Hong Kong's media and creative industries.
+Given its long history and influence, it is not surprising that many of the most senior positions in these industries are occupied by its alumni with outstanding accomplishments.
+These relationships established a strong reputation for the School, as well as being a fountain of knowledge for current students to acquire expertise and offering networking opportunities for alumni.

-The Alumni Sharing Forum, featuring distinguished film directors and screenwriters who graduated from the School, the Global Chinese University Student Film and TV Festival and the Pulitzer Prize Winners Workshop, which gave journalism students access to six recent winners of the United States' most prestigious award for journalism, are all recent examples of events organised by the School to foster connections with the industries in which its current students will work in the future.
+The Alumni Sharing Forum, featuring distinguished film directors, screenwriters and creative directors who graduated from the School, the Pulitzer Prize Winners Workshop, Master Class, International Conferences and Research Seminars are all examples of events organised by the School to foster relationships with academia and the industries in which its current students will work in the future.